 The Doctor is dazed after escaping the robotisation process, but not unconscious as on TV.
 David calls the Dalek fire bomb a ‘blockbuster bomb’ – it destroys whole blocks in one go.
 Dortmun is buried under rubble (like in the movie), rather than just being exterminated, while Larry and his brother Phil don’t kill each other in combat; the rewrite is much more tragic: Roboman-Phil’s helmet comes off in the struggle, killing him and as Larry holds his brother’s body another Roboman guns him down.
 There are a few dialogue swaps, such as Barbara getting a second go at making the Robomen attack the Daleks – the Doctor merely adds that the slaves should join in.
 The Doctor’s party is celebrated for their part in overthrowing the Daleks, so there are a lot more people willing to help free the TARDIS (and Tyler says he doesn’t need to know why they want the police box).
 Ian doesn’t wedge the Dalek bomb to stop it, but diverts it off course (just like Tom does in the movie!).
 The Doctor’s goodbye to Susan is a little simpler than on TV, but it’s almost more emotional as a consequence.
 We then join the Doctor inside the TARDIS as he turns from the scanner and sniffs, daring the teachers to comment, before smiling and promising to get them home (and the schoolteachers agreeing he probably won’t).

 Cover: Chris Achilleos presents one of my favourite covers ever, and it’s so weird.
 It depicts a scene that’s threatened but not actually delivered on screen – the burning of London to flush out the rebels, with a Dalek and roboman patrolling as Dalek spaceships set fire to the Houses of parliament.
 But the spaceships are from the second Dalek movie, the roboman is a mashup of a movie version and a Genesis of the Daleks soldier, while the Dalek looks like it’s from the first Dalek movie, but it’s red all over with black spots.
 Its gun is from one of the original TV props but that and its sucker arm are the wrong way round.
-However, it’s utterly stunning.
+Despite all this, it’s utterly stunning.
 The 1990 reprint cover by Alister Pearson also uses the Houses of Parliament as a backdrop but it’s much more understated, showing portraits of the Doctor and Susan alongside an accurate TV version of a silver and blue Dalek.

 Final Analysis: There’s surely no better start to any of these books than the first page of The Dalek Invasion of Earth, particularly that opening line: ‘Through the ruin of a city stalked the ruin of a man.’
 It sets up the tone of the book, which is a war story with Daleks, where each character has something to say about the life they’ve led up to this point.
 Of course, Dicks is working off the back of three other writers – Terry Nation, David Whittaker and Milton Subotsky – but it’s the stuff he adds to meld the work of the others together that makes this so perfect.